drreynolds/smuhpc-workshop/source/session_1.rst

 *****************************************************

 The internet is `full of useful Linux tutorials
-<http://lmgtfy.com/?q=linux+tutorial>`_.
-Today we'll strive to learn
+<http://lmgtfy.com/?q=linux+tutorial>`_; this is just one more, but
-the basics of using Linux insofar as we will need to maneuver the filesystem and run executables.
+hopefully it will be brief yet thorough enough to learn the basics of using Linux insofar as will be needed for the remainder of this workshop.

 .. sidebar:: Accessing Linux from Windows or OS X